mobilinkd/m17-cxx-demod/README.md

 Use `-h` to see the full help.
 Many of the options do not yet work.

+The output of the modulator is 48ksps, 16-bit, 1 channel raw audio.

 To output a bitstream file:

     sox ~/m17-demodulator/brain.wav -t raw - | ./m17-mod -S WX9O -b > m17.bin